 - An instruction to preserve any evidence that is directly related to the allegations.

 Amendments and updates to the NOIA may be made as the investigation progresses and more information becomes available regarding the addition or dismissal of various charges.
-Notice will be made in writing and will typically be delivered by email to the parties’ Moravian College-issued email or designated accounts.
+Notice will be made in writing and will typically be delivered by email to the parties’ Moravian University-issued email or designated accounts.
 Once sent, notice will be presumptively delivered.
 Notice may be delivered in person or by an alternative communication method as necessary.

 9. Resolution Timeline

-Moravian College aims to be thorough, equitable, and timely, in their completion of any resolution process in order to minimize prolonged impact on all parties.
-The College often resolves complaints within a semester, unless good cause exists to extend this timeline, including but not limited to the absence of parties and/or witnesses or accommodations for language assistance, disabilities, or health conditions.
+Moravian University aims to be thorough, equitable, and timely, in their completion of any resolution process in order to minimize prolonged impact on all parties.
+The University often resolves complaints within a semester, unless good cause exists to extend this timeline, including but not limited to the absence of parties and/or witnesses or accommodations for language assistance, disabilities, or health conditions.
 Should the resolution process be extended, the Title IX Coordinator will provide notice of and rationale for any extensions to the parties as appropriate.

 10. Appointment of Investigators